Commonwealth, state and territory governments are committed to delivering on the national priorities of the Fourth Action Plan.

 National Federation Reform Council

-On 29 May 2020, the Prime Minister announced the continuation of National Cabinet, cessation of the Council of Australian Governments, and the formation of a new National Federation Reform Council (NFRC).
-For more information on NFRC can be found on the Department of the Prime Minister and Cabinet website.
+On 29 May 2020, the Prime Minister announced the continuation of National Cabinet, cessation of the Council of Australian Governments (COAG), and the formation of a new National Federation Reform Council (NFRC).
+The NFRC provides an opportunity for leaders and treasurers across the Commonwealth and states and territories to meet annually to consider priority national federation issues such as women’s safety.
+More information on the NFRC can be found at federation.gov.au.

 Women’s Safety Taskforce